|Center, Institute, Program||Continuum Cancer Centers Of New York

 From 1991-2007 he was a tenured Professor of Surgery, Chief of the Breast Service, and Attending Surgeon in the Department of Surgery at the New York Presbyterian Hospital / Cornell Medical Center and President of an affiliated institution, Strang Cancer Prevention Center.

-In 2007 he was appointed Attending Surgeon at theAppel-Venet Comprehensive Breast Center at Beth Israel Medical Center.
+In 2007 he was appointed Attending Surgeon at theAppel-Venet Comprehensive Breast Center at Mount Sinai Beth Israel.
 He also is currently Director of the Strang Cancer Screening and Prevention Program at Continuum Cancer Centers of New York and President of Strang Cancer Prevention Institute.

 Dr. Osborne received his medical training at the University of London where he was awarded the Charing Cross Hospital Medical School Governor’s Gold Medal.
 He trained in surgery in medical centers in the United Kingdom including the Royal College of Surgeons, Charing Cross Hospital, St. James’ Hospital and The Brompton Hospital.
 In 1977 he was awarded the Raven Prize for research by the British Association of Surgical Oncology.